RTEMS/rtems-docs/cpu_supplement/m68xxx_and_coldfire.rst

 initialization code.

 In addition to the requirements described in the
-Board Support Packages chapter of the Applications User’s Manual for the reset code which is executed before the call to initialize executive, the MC68020 version has the following specific requirements:
+Board Support Packages chapter of the Applications User's Manual for the reset code which is executed before the call to initialize executive, the MC68020 version has the following specific requirements: